SmartsquareGmbH/squit/README.md

 > This mechanism can also be used to create global configuration properties, which are then used in configuration files deeper in the hierarchy.

+#### Local configuration

+Squit also allows for configuration to be stored in a `local.conf` file. `local.conf` files have a higher priority than `test.conf` file and thus override `test.conf` files.
+This can be useful for overriding values of a versioned `test.conf` without having to check that change into a VCS for every collaborator on the project.

 ### Database modifications